ligato/docs/docs/user-guide/concepts.md

 }
 ```

 The code above prepares the kvdbsync plugin with the etcd connector.
 The kvdbsync plugin serves as a watcher to other plugins, or a writer if passed as the `KVProtoWriters` object.
-The orchestrator connects to the etcd data store.
+The orchestrator connects to the etcd server.

 Let's switch to Redis:
 ```go